Clustering products for marketing budget optimization

 • HEX notebook - the company tool for data science projects and publishing, works just like Jupyter

-• scipy, numpy, sklearn, scipy, plotly, matplotlib - Packages relevant for data science, ML prediction, constrained optimization and plotting
+• numpy, sklearn, scipy, plotly, matplotlib - Packages relevant for data science, ML prediction, constrained optimization and plotting

 Data source and extraction